0x9090/DarkFlare/README.md

 #### OpSec
 * Never log into your hosting provider, or Flarum server without going through your PORTAL of Pi
 * Never use personal information for anything.
 Not even email addresses.
+* Pay for things only using Monero.
 * When sending data around, always prefer using TOR as the transport.
-Your DarkFlare instance has a TOR socket listening on 127.0.0.1:9050
+Your DarkFlare instance has a TOR HTTP socket listening on 127.0.0.1:9050